seven-phases-max/less.curious/articles/rbgi.md

     .col(@grid-columns);
 }
 ```
-That's it (actual code for complete `grid-framework.less` will be a bit different to accommodate various scoping and `@media` stuff but the principle remains the same).
+That's it (actual code for complete `grid-framework.less` will be a bit different to accommodate various scoping and `@media` stuff but the principle remains the same: see [the branch](https://github.com/seven-phases-max/bootstrap/blob/refactoring-grid-framework-m1/less/mixins/grid-framework.less)).
 The only problem of this approach is that the compiled CSS now contains that "unused" "private" `.grid-column-any` selector and complete `grid-framework.less` would need 4 or 5 of those (Below I will refer to such selectors as just "dummy" classes/selectors/templates).

 -
 > Getting rid of the dummy selectors...